werbhelius/PickPhotoSample/README.md

 1. remove Provider in lib Manifest

-so you must register Manifest this code in your AndroidManifest
+so you must register Manifest this code in your app AndroidManifest
 ```
     <provider
         android:name="com.werb.pickphotoview.provider.PickProvider"